What is a Zero-Entry Swimming Pool? (Pros & Cons)

 Zero-entry pools are more fun and fascinating than regular pools.
 But, the slope of the pool requires a lot of backyard space, which could be a pickle for many.

-Even the average length-to-height ratio of the slope would be 4:1.
-4ft depth means you must have the space for a 16ft long pool.
-However, if you have a smaller yard, you can think of having a zero-entry pool.
+Even the average length-to-height ratio of the slope would be 1:4.
+4ft depth means you must have the space for a 16 ft long pool.
+With a smaller yard, you can see how difficult this would be to achieve with a zero-entry pool.
+The ICC code demands no greater than a 12:1 ratio (8.3% slope) for true zero-depth entries, which makes matters way worse.

 Turning this into reality might be challenging but not impossible.
 So here are the additional tips for making room for a zero-entry swimming pool in your small backyard: